 Haudenosaunee – HO-dun-uh-SHO-nee.
 The collective name for the people belonging to the Six Nations: Mohawk, Onondaga, Oneida, Cayuga, Seneca, and Tuscarora.

 Iroquois – In Canada it’s EAR-uh-kwa, in the US it’s EAR-uh-kwoy.
 Another name for the Haudenosaunee people.

 Tewaarton – tuh-WAHR-tun.
 The Mohawk name for the sport of lacrosse and the name of the award given annually to the top American college lacrosse player.

 Steve Bermel – BERM-ull.
 Rhymes with “thermal”.
 IL Indoor writer and occasional Bandits colour commentator.

 Brad Challoner – CHALL-ah-ner.
 Brad says it’s like “challenger” without the g.
 Warriors broadcaster.

 Melissa Dafni – DAF-nee.
 One of my co-hosts on Addicted to Lacrosse.

 Tyler Fitch – TY-ler FITCH.
 My other co-host on Addicted to Lacrosse.

 Tyson Geick – GUYK.
-Rhymes with TYKE.
 Like Geico without the o.
-NLL host and video guy.
+Former NLL host.
+Big team guy.